shakfu/fs4m/README.md

-# fs4m: fluidsynth for max
+# fs4m: a project to modernize the fluidsynth~ external for Max/MSP

-An ongoing experiment to modernize the old Ircam (max 4) `fluidmax~` fluidsynth for Max/MSP external by Norbert Schnell and update it for use by Max 8/9 and fluidsynth 2.4.x
+A project to modernize the old Ircam (max 4) `fluidmax~` fluidsynth for Max/MSP external by Norbert Schnell and update it for use by Max 8/9 and fluidsynth 2.4.x.
+The updated external is called `fluidsynth~` for consistency.

-So far this consists of converting `fluidmax~` to modern idioms.
-Which has been done in an initial sense.
+So far the prior`fluidmax~` external (included in `source/thirdparty`) has been revised to incorporate modern idioms and deprecated api methods has been removed.
+In addition, a key goal was to generate audio successfully from an `.sf2` sample archive.
+To date these steps have been largely done.

-All development is being done on a MacOS M1 macbook.
+All development is done on a MacOS M1 Macbook laptop.

 ## Requires